-Starbucks use their cold brew blend that they serve in their coffee shops to make their nitro cold brew coffee.
+Starbucks uses their cold brew blend that they serve in their coffee shops to make their nitro cold brew coffee.
 It is a blend of 100% Arabica coffee beans from Latin America and Africa.
-The exact blend and which proportions is a trade secret.
+The exact blend and which proportions are a trade secret.

 You can buy their pitcher packs or a 72 ounce (1.8 liter) ready-to-drink box of cold brew coffee if you want to replicate Starbucks cold brew coffee to use as the base for your nitro brew.

 What Do I Need To Make Nitro Cold Brew?

 To make nitro cold brew coffee you need freshly roasted coarse ground coffee, iced cold water or cool tap water and a one liter whipped cream dispenser that is compatible with nitrogen cartridges.